void

 Felsztyn is mentioned 15 times in The Good Soldier Švejk.

-Felsztyn witnessed Švejk's greatest feat in the novel: getting captured by his own side after having tried on a Russian uniform by a pond near the village.
+Felsztyn witnessed Švejk’s greatest feat in the novel: being captured by his own side after putting on a Russian uniform at a pond near the village.

 Background

-Felsztyn is the Polish name of a village in the Lviv oblast in Ukraine, from 1945 renamed Скелівка (Skelivka).
-The village is located between Sambir and Khyriv, very close to the border with Poland.
+Felsztyn is the Polish name of a village in the Lviv oblast in Ukraine, renamed Скелівка (Skelivka) in 1945.
+The village is situated between Sambir and Khyriv, very close to the border with Poland.
 Skelivka is the smallest place in the world with a statue of Švejk.

-The village was in Austrian times part of Galicia and speakers of Polish were in an overwhelming majority.
+During the Austrian period, the village was part of Galicia, with Polish speakers forming an overwhelming majority.
 Jews made up more than half the population.
-The town had a Roman-Catholic church, a Greek-Catholic church and a synagogue.
-It was heavily damaged during fighting in October 1914 and was on Russian hands until around 15 May 1915.
-After World War I Felsztyn became part of Poland, and from 1939 the Soviet Union.
+The town had a Roman Catholic church, a Greek Catholic church, and a synagogue.
+It was heavily damaged during fighting in autumn 1914 and remained under Russian control until around 15 May 1915.
+After World War I, Felsztyn became part of Poland, and from 1939, the Soviet Union.

 Quote(s) from the novel